tobega/tailspin-v0/TailspinReference.md

 A keyed value responds to the following messages:
 * `::key` returns the key as a string.
 * `::value` returns the value.

+## Relations
+A relation, as in relational algebra, is like a set of [structures](#structures) with the same set of keys, similar to a table in a database except there are no duplicate rows.

 ## Bytes
 Bytes values represent a sequence of bytes and can be created through a [bytes literal](#bytes-literal)